About the network:

-Basingstoke and Deane Borough Council supports forty Tree Wardens who are active in the town wards and rural parishes, where they work closely with local conservation groups.
+Basingstoke and Deane Borough Council supports thirty plus Tree Wardens who are active in the town wards and rural parishes, where they work closely with local conservation groups.

 The activity most Tree Wardens carry out is watching over the important trees in their neighbourhoods and commenting on planning applications likely to adversely affect the trees.
 They also report unauthorised work on trees with Tree Preservation Orders (TPOs).